A Select Guide to Types of Structured Packing

 In addition to these advantages, structured packing tends to be more resistant to corrosion and temperature than another packing.

-However, structured packing produced by structured packing manufacturers is not the best choice for every application.
+However, structured packing produced by is not the best choice for every application.
 It tends to be more expensive than another packing due to the quality of materials and manufacturing.
 This makes it a less cost-effective option for some applications.
 In addition, structured packaging techniques are more susceptible to problems associated with misallocation.